G8TIC/radar/README.md

 ### Copyright

 Radar is Copyright (C) 2023 by Michael J. Tubby B.Sc.
-MIET G8TIC but is free and open source and is available for you to use, modify, update and change subject to the GPL license (below).
+MIET G8TIC but is open source and free for you to use, modify, update and change as you see fit, subject to the conditions of the GPL license (below).

 ### Acknowledgements